reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-10-v2.md

 ## Exercise 4: Include Code to Invoke a Direct Method

-Calls from the back-end app to invoke direct methods can include multiple parameters as part of the payload.
-Direct methods are typically used to turn features of the device off and on, or specify settings for the device.

-In the Contoso scenario, you will be implementing a direct method on the device that controls the operation of a fan located in the cheese cave (simulating the control of temperature and humidity by turing the fan On or Off).
-The Operator application will communicate with your IoT Hub to invoke the direct method on the device.

-There are several error conditions that you need to check for when your cheese cave device receives an instruction to run the direct method.
-One of these checks is simply to respond with an error if the fan is in a failed state.
-Another error condition to report is when an invalid parameter is received.
-Clear error reporting is important, given the potential remoteness of the device.

-Direct methods require that the back-end app prepares the parameters, then makes a call specifying the single device on which to invoke the method.
-The back-end app will then wait for, and report, a response.

-The device app contains the functional code for the direct method.
-The function name is registered with the IoT client for the device.
-This process ensures the client knows what function to run when the call comes from the IoT Hub (there could be many direct methods).
+Direct methods let the backend app control device features or settings by sending commands with parameters.
+In the Contoso scenario, you'll add code to a device to control a fan in a cheese cave simulation, with the backend app invoking this method through IoT Hub.
+The device needs to handle errors like fan failures or invalid parameters.
+You'll update the device app with the direct method code and the backend app to call it.
 In this Exercise, you will update your device app by adding the code for a direct method that will simulate turning on the fan in the cheese cave.
 Next, you will add code to the back-end service app to invoke this direct method.

 ### Task 1: Enable Code to Define a Direct Method in the Device App